Supergiovane/node-red-contrib-knx-ultimate/README.md

 ## WORKING WITH THE ETS CSV FILE OR WITH ESF FILE

 Instead of create a knx-ultimate node for each Group Address to control, you can import your ETS csv or esf group addresses file.
 Thanks to that, the knx-ultimate node where you selected **Universal mode (listen to all Group Addresses)**, becomes an universal input/output node, aware of all Datapoints, Group Addresses and Device's name (ex: Living Room Lamp).
 Just send the payload to the knx-ultimate node, and it'll encode it with the right datapoint and send it to the bus.
 Likewise, when the knx-ultimate node receives a telegram from the bus, it outputs a right decoded payload using the datapoint specified in the ETS file.

-<details><summary>Sample ETS csv file to paste into the ETS field of your config node.</summary>
+<details><summary>Click here for a sample ETS csv file to paste into the ETS field of your config node.</summary>

 > Copy/Paste this into your configuration node.